OpenJAC/JAC.jl/README.md

-# Jena Atomic Calculator (JAC) for the computation of atomic structures, processes and cascades
+# Jena Atomic Calculator (JAC) for the computation of atomic representations, processes and cascades

 ## What is JAC?